 7. Clinicians like to base their practice on solid research findings.
 Studies of treatments for systemic features are woefully inadequate.
 We know a lot about Sjogren’s, but we do not yet have a clear picture of how the systemic aspects of disease progress over time, with and without current treatments.
 This basic information is important for clinical research and practice.

 8. Although new clinical trials are underway, currently there are no systemic treatment options specific to Sjogren’s.
 Medications are often borrowed from better-studied diseases such as rheumatoid arthritis and systemic lupus.
 While some studies support the “off-label” use of certain drugs in Sjogren’s, it can be difficult to get insurance companies to approve the more expensive treatments.
 Sjogren’s-specific treatments are long overdue.
 9. Doctors like to follow numbers such as blood tests to monitor disease activity and response to treatment.
 In Sjogren’s, there is no easy way to do this.
 Several tools, the ESSDAI and ESSPRI, are cumbersome, have significant shortcomings, and are rarely used outside the research setting.
 Having no easy way to measure “how sick you are” makes it difficult for clinicians to know if treatments are working.
 Without a common frame of reference about disease severity, miscommunication, and tension in the clinician-patient relationship are more likely to occur.
 10. Clear standards of practice for Sjogren’s have not been implemented in the rheumatology community.
-Many rheumatologists remain unaware that we now have Clinical Practice Guidelines (CPGs), thanks to the leadership and hard work of the Sjogren's Foundation.
+Many rheumatologists remain unaware that there are Sjogren's Clinical Practice Guidelines (CPGs), thanks to the leadership and hard work of the Sjogren's Foundation.
 These guidelines promote more consistent care and help ease the uncertainty of providers about treatment recommendations.
 Every rheumatologist should be familiar with the CPGs.
 Take copies of them to your appointments.
 Use them as a tool to discuss your treatment.